 The key to a dry wine lies in step 3, where fermentation is carried out until no sugar remains.

-What is Dry Wine: Common Types
+What is Dry Wine: Grapes

 Common Misconceptions About Dry Wine